Vadym Meller: Career

-Work

-He started to exhibit his works after moving to Paris, where he joined the Société des Artistes Indépendants.
+Meller first started to exhibit his art after moving to Paris, where he joined the Société des Artistes Indépendants.
 At the same time he was a student of Antoine Bourdelle.
 In 1912–1914, together with Kazimir Malevich, Sonia Delaunay, Alexander Archipenko, and Aleksandra Ekster, he participated in a number of exhibitions (Salon des Indépendants, Spring Salon, and Salon D' Automne) alongside Pablo Picasso, Georges Braque, and André Derain.

 After returning to Kyiv in 1915, he worked at easel and monumental painting, graphic design, and costume design.
 His transition to scenography as his main field of artistic activity took place in the post-revolutionary years.
 From 1918–1921, he worked with scenographer and dancer Bronislava Nijinska (Vaslav Nijinsky's sister) in her ballet studio.
-In end of this period he became a professor in the National Academy of Fine Arts and Architecture.

-In 1922, Les Kurbas invited V. Meller to the recently founded Berezil Theatre.
+At the end of this period he became a professor in the National Academy of Fine Arts and Architecture.
+In 1922, Les Kurbas invited Meller to the recently founded Berezil Theatre.

-In 1925, V. Meller, together with Sonia Terk, Alexandra Exter, and Nathan Altman, participated in Exposition Internationale des Modernes (Art Deco) in Paris.There, Meller was awarded a gold medal for his scenic design of the Berezil' theater.
-That same year, V.Meller participated in the International Theater Exposition in New York.
+In 1925, Meller, together with Sonia Terk, Alexandra Exter, and Nathan Altman, participated in Exposition Internationale des Modernes (Art Deco) in Paris.There, Meller was awarded a gold medal for his scenic design of the Berezil' theater.
+That same year, Meller participated in the International Theater Exposition in New York.

-V. Meller became the leader of the Constructivism movement in Ukrainian theater design.
+Meller became the leader of the Constructivist movement in Ukrainian theater design.
 He worked in the National theater as a chief artist until 1945.
 From 1925 onward, he also taught at the Kyiv Art Institute (KKHI) together with Vladimir Tatlin and Alexander Bogomazov.
-Also in 1925, V. Meller became a member of the artists union Association of the Revolutionary Masters of Ukraine together with David Burliuk (co-founder), Alexander Bogomazov (co-founder), Vasyl Yermylov, Victor Palmov, and Alexander Khvostenko-Khvostov.
+Also in 1925, Meller became a member of the artists union Association of the Revolutionary Masters of Ukraine together with David Burliuk (co-founder), Alexander Bogomazov (co-founder), Vasyl Yermylov, Victor Palmov, and Alexander Khvostenko-Khvostov.

-In 1928 he participated in the International Press Exhibition Pressa Cologne, together with El Lissitzky, Aleksandr Tyshler and Vasyl Yermylov.
+In 1928, he participated in the International Press Exhibition Pressa Cologne, together with El Lissitzky, Aleksandr Tyshler and Vasyl Yermylov.

+Related work

-V.Meller worked as an acting director of the Monumental Painting and Sculpture Institute of the Academy of Architecture of the Ukrainian SSR (1946–1948), a chief artist of the Kyiv Music Comedy Theater (1948–1953), and a chief artist of the Iv.
+Meller worked as an acting director of the Monumental Painting and Sculpture Institute of the Academy of Architecture of the Ukrainian SSR (1946–1948), a chief artist of the Kyiv Music Comedy Theater (1948–1953), and a chief artist of the Iv.
 Franko Kyiv Academic Theater (1953–1959).

+Personal

+Born in Saint Petersburg, Meller was the second son of a top official in the Ministry of Justice in the Russian Empire.
+His father, Heorhiy Meller, was a noble-born Swede; his mother, Helena Caruso, was half Italian and half Greek, and also from a noble family Meller married Nina Genke, a fellow avant-garde artist.
+He died in Kyiv in May 4, 1962..Daughter Brigitta Vetrova (1930-2020) was the prominent Ukrainian journalist, art critic, best known for her work during the 1970s and 1980s.
+She played a vital role in preserving the historical legacy of her parents Vadym Meller and Nina Henke-Meller.